Bayesian distances for quantifying tensions in cosmological inference and the surprise statistic: Application to the cosmological tension between supernova and CMB data

 \section{Application to the cosmological tension between supernova and CMB data}

-The tension in the Hubble-Lema{\^i}tre constant $H_0$ arising from the two measurements, supernovae type Ia (SNIa) and the cosmic microwave background (CMB), is typically measured in $\sigma$.
+The tension in the Hubble-Lema{\^i}tre constant $H_0$ arising from the two measurements, supernovae type Ia (SNIa) with cepheids and the cosmic microwave background (CMB), is typically measured in $\sigma$.
 The formulation of the Fisher metric in data space allows us to describe the distance between datasets in a natural way.
 The goal of this section is to obtain a metric on the data space of the SNIa measurements as well as the data space of the CMB spectra and obtain a distance between SNIa data and CMB data.
+In the following we will abbreviate the combination of cepheids and supernova with supernova.